Looking for a Home Security System?

 No Phone Line?
 No Problem.

 While many monitoring systems work off of phone lines, we understand that a lot of people don’t have a home phone line due to the prevalence of cell phones.
 We can work with you to find a security alarm that will work for your needs, whether that involves installing a phone line or not.
 We help with all aspects of smart home alarm installation, including mounting the panel and setting up the motion detectors, window and door contacts, and even wireless sensors (if that’s the way you want to go).
-Get started on your new home security system today and call the professionals at Metro Lock & Safe in Phoenix!
+Get started on your new home security system today and call the professionals at Metro Lock & Safe!